 Instructor demonstrates before student attempts.

-Place foot on pedal, push off with just one foot.
+Place foot on pedal, push off with other foot.
 This is also known as the "scooter start".

 Goal: coast at least 100’ with one foot staying on pedal and other not touching the ground to earn their second pedal.